 Choosing security software for my desktop was a confusing story for me.
-Being branded user of HP I got a copy of Norton Antivirus, and that created problem for me.
+Being a branded user of HP I got a copy of Norton Antivirus, and that created a problem for me.
 In general today each and every security software bundled with antivirus + antispyware and that’s why it hogs good amount of memory, so as my security software did.

 So, I had two option either change my security software or increase RAM.
 In this regard both need extra investment except free one.
 So, what should I do?